 Reduce your risk of corticosteroid side effects

 - Take care when discontinuing therapy.
 If you take oral corticosteroids for a long time, your adrenal glands may produce less of their natural steroid hormones.
-To give your adrenal glands time to recover this function, your doctor may reduce your dosage gradually.
+To give your adrenal glands time to recover this function, your provider may reduce your dose gradually.
 If the dosage is reduced too quickly, your adrenal glands may not have time to recover and you may experience fatigue, body aches and lightheadedness.

 - Wear a medical alert bracelet.
 This or similar identification is recommended if you've been using corticosteroids for a long time.

-- Get regular checkups.
-If you're taking long-term corticosteroid therapy, see your doctor regularly to check for side effects.
+- See your health care provider regularly.
+If you're taking long-term corticosteroid therapy, see your provider regularly to check for side effects.

 Weigh the risks and benefits of corticosteroids